StackVista/stackstate-docs/configure/security/authentication/file.md

 {% endhint %}

-## Linux
+### Linux

+To configure file based authentication on Linux, StackState users need to be configured in the `application_stackstate.conf` file.

-If you want to have 3 users, `admin-demo`, `power-user-demo` and `guest-demo`, with the default roles Administrator, Power user and Guest you would need to include the below configuration in the file `application_stackstate.conf`.
+For example. if you want to have 3 users, `admin-demo`, `power-user-demo` and `guest-demo`, with the three default roles Administrator, Power user and Guest you would need to include the below configuration in `application_stackstate.conf`.

 {% tabs %}
-{% tab title="`application_stackstate.conf`" %}
+{% tab title="application_stackstate.conf" %}

 ```javascript
 authentication {